MIPRobotics/ROS_robotics_simulation/README.md

 ## What to expect

 Disclaimer :

-This repos is a sample code with limited functionalities, for the full list of our cobots functionnalities please contact us
+This repos is a sample code with limited functionalities, for the full list of our cobots functionnalities please contact us.

 This sample contains the simulation and motion performed by our cobot.

 ## Using this sample code

 This sample code will require several dependencies :
-- Multicore computer
+- a multicore computer
-- recommended : graphics card
+- it is recommended to have a dedicted graphics card
 - Linux Ubuntu 18.04
 - ROS Melodic
 - MoveIt!
 Melodic